kmarkus/microblx-motion-control/README.md

 follwing naming scheme is used:

-- `mix_` compositions are intended to be *mixed-in* on the command line.
+- `mix_` compositions are intended to be *mixed-in* on the command line as additional arguments to `-c`.
 They are usually not launchable standalone.
 - `frag_` compositions are reusable application fragments that can be used as building blocks in applications.
 They may or may not be launchable standalone.